 Africa faces the dual challenges of having the highest rate of population growth compared to the rest of the world – expected to increase from 926 million to 2.2 billion by 2050 - in addition to being the continent most vulnerable to impacts from climate change.
 These circumstances will further burden Africa’s small-holder farmers already struggling to feed their families with the additional challenge of increasing yields by up to 80 percent to meet escalating demand.
 Genetically engineered crops developed to solve production problems specific to developing countries can help to improve yields, enable farmers to adopt more sustainable agricultural practices, and improve farmers’ and their families’ livelihoods.

-During the same year Sudan grew over 247,000 acres of GM cotton.
-Ten other countries – Burkina Faso, Ethiopia, Ghana, Kenya, Malawi, Mozambique, Nigeria, Swaziland, Tanzania and Uganda – have been conducting field trials on crops with traits related to drought-tolerance, saline-tolerance, nitrogen use efficiency, and enhanced nutrient content.
+During the same year Sudan grew over 296,000 acres of GM cotton.
+Twelve other countries – Burkina Faso, Cameroon, Ethiopia, Ghana, Kenya, Malawi, Mozambique, Nigeria, South Africa, Swaziland, Tanzania and Uganda – have been conducting field trials on crops with traits related to drought-tolerance, saline-tolerance, nitrogen use efficiency, and enhanced nutrient content.

 As the climate continues to warm, the IPCC estimates that rainfall variability will increase in Africa, with southern Africa and the Horn of Africa likely to experience a 10 percent decrease in annual rainfall.
 This is particularly significant for the millions of farmers throughout this drought-prone continent who rely on rain to irrigate their crops.